 Where do their website visitors come from?

-There are actually quite a few sources of traffic.
+There are actually quite a few sources of traffic for the top ecommerce websites in Ghana.
 Some from organic searches in Google, others from social media campaigns, some from email marketing campaigns, referrals from other websites, and also direct traffic.

 On average, the most popular sites had 52.67% of all their visitors coming from Google Search.
 This was followed by Direct visitors (38.05%), Mail (4.07%), Social (2.65%), Referrals (2.15%) and finally Display ads (0.4%)